answerquest/IMD-grid-data-work/README.md

 - Even after removing all junk data, there's a v.large number of datapoints per yr - around 1.18 Million.
 Granularity: per date and location.
 - Loading each of these into DB takes more time, occupies huge space and even fetching them takes v.long
 - Nature of fetching data: Most likely we'll never be fetching just one date's data (like: 2020-01-14) at a time.
 More likely we'll be fetching for a whole month at a go at least, but for an individual location.
-- So, it makes sense to group the data by : Year + month + Location.
+- So, it makes sense to group the data by : Year + month + Location, and store the grouped data in a JSON column.
 - Sample data in DB for Grid location (28.5,72.5) , Jan 2020:
 ```
 {"2020-01-01": {"rain": 0.0, "tmax": 17.580678939819336, "tmin": 3.262223720550537},